-- reducing the Local Housing Allowance (LHA) from 50% of the Broad Market Rental Market Area (BRMA) to 30% from October 2011.
-This will impact on many households renting in the private sector, reducing their LHA payments by between £8-25 per week for up to 2,000 households in West Kent - uprating and increasing the non-dependent rate from April 2011 is likely to place pressure on households with adult children still living at home who cannot contribute towards household expenses - capping the Local Housing Allowance is likely to make applicants for private sector letting less attractive to landlords - capping the total benefits to a household at no more than the national average wage is likely to impact larger families - reducing Housing Benefit for claimants on Job Seekers Allowance (JSA) to 90% after 12 months could impact on up to 18% of claimants in the South East4, increasing the likelihood of rent arrears and making applicants who are out-of-work less likely to sustain tenancies - limiting payments for people under 35 to the shared room rate (up from 25), making it harder to place young single people in private rented accommodation - limiting Housing Benefit entitlements for working age people in social housing sector to reflect family size could increase arrears - uprating LHA in line with Consumer Price Index (CPI) instead of Retail Price Index (RPI) will impact on the number of private sector homes available for rent - the move towards a Universal Credit is likely to end Housing Benefit payments direct to landlords, making benefit claimants potentially less attractive as tenants.
+- reducing the Local Housing Allowance (LHA) from 50% of the Broad Market Rental Area (BRMA) to 30% from October 2011.
+This will impact on many households renting in the private sector, reducing their LHA payments by between £8-25 per week for up to 2,000 households in West Kent - uprating and increasing the non-dependent rate from April 2011 is likely to place pressure on households with adult children still living at home who cannot contribute towards household expenses - capping the Local Housing Allowance is likely to make applicants for private sector letting less attractive to landlords - capping the total benefits to a household at no more than the national average wage is likely to impact larger families - limiting payments for people under 35 to the shared room rate (up from 25), making it harder to place young single people in private rented housing - limiting Housing Benefit entitlements for working age people in social housing sector to reflect family size could increase arrears - uprating LHA in line with Consumer Price Index (CPI) instead of Retail Price Index (RPI) will impact on the availability of private sector homes for rent - the move towards a Universal Credit is likely to end Housing Benefit payments direct to landlords, making benefit claimants potentially less attractive as tenants. - the replacement for council tax benefit in 2013 will see less funding available a consultation exercise is due to start soon. - administration of social fund payments will be transferred to the local level and will play an important role in homelessness prevention, as will the increased Discretionary Housing Payment allocations to LAs.